 The Atmotube Pro is a portable air pollution monitor and all-in-one weather station that is designed to allow the average user to recognise and react to the local air pollution and weather conditions.

 The Atmotube has positioned itself as a device that can be used both indoors and outdoors to monitor the air quality.
 Where most devices limit themselves to indoors (such as the Kaiterra Laser Egg and uHoo), or outdoors, this device is designed to work in and monitor the most important air pollutants in both.

-After recently reviewing the Flow 2, I had many requests from readers to look into the Atmotube Pro as well, as these devices are similar in many of their basic functions.
+After recently reviewing the Flow 2 and Breathe Smart 2, I had many requests from readers to look into the Atmotube Pro as well, as these devices are similar in many of their basic functions.
 However, they also have some very distinct differences.